Ponce, Puerto Rico: Flag

 Ponce has two official flags, one for the municipality and one for the city proper.
 The municipal flag, "the 1692 flag", was adopted in 1967 via a municipal ordinance.
 This flag, designed by Mario Ramirez, was selected from among a number of public proposals.
 It consisted of a rectangular cloth divided by a diagonal line into two equal isosceles triangles.
 The line ran from the top right-hand corner to the bottom left-hand corner.
 The top triangle was black; the bottom right triangle was red.
 On the top triangle was the figure of a lion over a bridge.
 On the bottom triangle was the word "Ponce" with the number "1692", the date when the municipality was founded.
 Ponce Municipal Assembly Order No. 5, Section 5, of Municipal Assembly Year 1966-1967 established that the last Sunday in April is "Día de la Bandera de Ponce" (Ponce Flag Day).

-Ten years later, in 1977, a new municipal ordinance introduced a flag, "the 1877 city flag" to commemorate the one 100th anniversary of the declaration of the city charter.
+Ten years later, in 1977, a new municipal ordinance introduced a flag, "the 1877 city flag" to commemorate the 100th anniversary of the declaration of the city charter.
 This (1977) flag consisted of a rectangular cloth divided by a diagonal line, creating two equal isosceles triangles, starting from the top left hand corner and ending on the lower right hand corner.
 The top triangle is red; the bottom triangle is black.
 In the center of the flag sits the shield of the municipality.
 Under this shield is the number "1877", the year of the founding of the city, and above the shield is the word "PONCE".
 Some flags have the "1877" date on the left border of the bottom triangle and the name of the city on the right border of the triangle, as illustrated in the insert on the left.